-Open Door Arts increases access, participation, and representation by people with disabilities in the arts, strengthening our shared cultural community.
+Open Door Arts increases access, participation, and representation of people with disabilities in the arts, strengthening our shared cultural community.

 We believe our shared cultural community is strengthened when it represents, includes, and engages all people.
-That’s why work annually with more than 3,000 students, teaching artists, educators and leaders of cultural organizations through innovative and inclusive programming, training, events, and exhibits designed to improve access, expand participation, challenge the status quo, and share practices to ensure equitable representation by people with disabilities in the arts.
+That’s why we work annually with hundreds of students, teaching artists, educators and leaders of cultural organizations through innovative and inclusive programming, training, events, and exhibits designed to improve access, expand participation, challenge the status quo, and share practices to ensure equitable representation of people with disabilities in the arts.

 “Access to and participation in the arts are fundamental human rights that should be available to everyone.
 Engaging in the arts allows us to get in touch with the deepest places in our souls, express our most profound and complex thoughts and emotions, and explore the common humanity that unites us all.”
 Nicole Agois Hurel, Managing Director.